Washington state House committee approves internet privacy protections

 - Report: Seahawks would trade Marshawn Lynch to Raiders if he gets a new deal in Oakland

 Lawmakers introduced the bill this month after President Donald Trump signed a measure eliminating internet-privacy protections that were scheduled to take effect.

-The legislation comes after Trump’s rollback of federal protections of rules that had been made by the Federal Communications Commission.

-Those rules were intended to make it more difficult for companies to keep tabs on and sell customer data, such as web browser histories and app usage.
+That move rolled back protections made by the Federal Communications Commission to make it more difficult for companies to keep tabs on and sell customer data, such as web browser histories and app usage.

 Friday’s vote came after telecommunications lobbyists in a public hearing Wednesday tried to persuade lawmakers not to add any privacy provisions.